La casa de los famosos Colombia

 La casa de los famosos Colombia (LCFC) is a Colombian reality television that premiered on Canal RCN on 11 February 2024.
 The series follows the format pioneered by the Dutch franchise Big Brother, known as Gran Hermano in Spanish speaking countries, created by John de Mol Jr. in 1999.

 La casa de los famosos Colombia is the second version of the show held in Colombia, being preceded by two seasons of Big Brother, broadcast by the Caracol Televisión and Citytv channels in 2003 and 2012, respectively.
 However, it is the first edition of the franchise developed in Colombia using competition between celebrities as a primary audience draw.
 The show is a direct adaptation of the American program of the same name which premiered in 2021 on the Telemundo network, and is the second version of this format to be carried out globally, after the broadcast of La casa de los famosos México in 2023.

-In June 2024, the series was renewed for a second season, that premiered on 26 January 2025.
+In June 2025, the series was renewed for a third season, that premiered on 12 January 2026.